Kunal2341/HandPosesAlgorithm/README.md

  - Brigthen the image --> Done
  - Darken --> Done
  - Flipped image --> Done
- - Contrast
+ - Contrast --> Done
- - Lower resolution 50%
+ - Lower resolution 50% --> Done
- - Rotate it 45
+ - Rotate it 45 --> Done
- - Rotate it 90
+ - Rotate it 90 --> Done
- - Grayscale
+ - Grayscale --> Done

 Test out results by draw each image on top of each other